 The game is what it is, and we know the risks.

-They're they're whether there's evidence to support it or not, they're linking it to football.
+When it happens to a football player after he quits playing, whether there's evidence to support it or not, they're linking it to football.

-Alzheimer's, dementia, uh dizziness, forgetfulness, suicide, whatever it is, they are linking it to football.
+Alzheimer's, dementia, dizziness, forgetfulness, suicide, whatever it is.

 There is an all-out effort.

-Now the players are the ones, the vast majority of them who are saying, wait a minute, don't change the game.
+Now, the players are the ones, the vast majority of them, who are saying, wait a minute, don't change the game.

 We love the game.

-Of course they play the game.
+Of course, they play the game.

-Uh take it out of their hands.
+Take it out of their hands.

 They're the last to know.